 comprehensive information about the number and the whereabouts of

-Ukrainian children, and to ensure their dignified treatment and their
+Ukrainian children; and ensure their dignified treatment and their

 safe return;